ldn-softdev/jtc/User Guide.md

 ]
 bash $
 ```

-_Note: `jtc` supports unlimited number of files that can be supplied as standalone arguments (after all options given).
-When
+> _Note: `jtc` supports an unlimited number of files that can be supplied via standalone arguments (after all options given).
-multiple input files are given, options `-a` is assumed_
+When multiple input files are given, options `-a` is assumed_ automatically.

 ### Buffered vs Streamed read